Advaith-RN/hyper-soar/README.md

 # HyperSoar - Defy your Limits

 Welcome to HyperSoar, a front-end website built using React and Tailwind CSS.
-HyperSoar offers a visually stunning and user-friendly experience for flight enthusiasts and anyone passionate about drones.
+HyperSoar offers a visually stunning and user-friendly experience for to purchase drones and anyone passionate about drones.
 Whether you're an amateur drone pilot or a seasoned expert, HyperSoar has something special for you.
+This is a pure front-end site, designed to implement a UI designed by me.

 ## Features
 **Modern Design:** HyperSoar boasts a sleek and modern design, ensuring an immersive user experience.